-Sample bottles shall be labeled either before or immediately after sample collection (see sample naming convention provided in the sampling table).
+Sample bottles shall be labeled either before or immediately after sample collection (see sample naming convention provided in Table 3).
 Once a sample is collected, it will be immediately logged on the chain of custody and placed in coolers on ice.
 Coolers containing samples shall be shipped to the environmental laboratory using chain-of-custody procedures.
 Coolers may be shipped using FedEx (or an approved equivalent shipping service), or they can be picked up by the laboratory courier.
 Chains of custody that include sample names and collection date and time, what analyses will be performed, and contact and project information, will be completed by sampling staff and signed by those who are transporting coolers.
 A copy of the chain of custody should be retained in the field notes.
-Refer to contractor procedure CP4-ES-0104 FR1 and CP4-ES-2708 FR1 for more information.
+Refer to contractor procedures CP4-ES-0104 and CP4-ES-2708 for more information.

-4.3.4 Long-Term Monitoring Wells
+4.3.4 Long-Term Monitoring

-4.3.4.1 Location
+4.3.4.1 Well Locations

-Four monitoring wells, oriented as two couplets, will be installed downgradient of SWMU 211-A [i.e., a couplet north of the western lobe (MW-575 and MW576) and a couplet north of the eastern lobe (MW577 and MW578)].
+Six monitoring wells, oriented as two couplets, will be installed downgradient of SWMU 211-A [i.e., a couplet north of the western lobe (MW575 and MW576), a couplet north of the eastern lobe (MW577 and MW578), and a couplet northeast of the eastern lobe (MW582 and MW586)].
 These wells will be used to monitor VOC concentrations in the RGA to determine progress towards achieving performance standards for SWMU 211-A. Each couplet will each have one well screened in the upper RGA and a well screened in the middle RGA.
 The locations of these wells are provided in Figure 2.

 Three additional long-term monitoring wells will be installed in the RGA upgradient of the EISB treatment area.
 These wells will consist of one well couplet located southeast of the western lobe (MW579 and MW580) and a well located south of the eastern lobe at SWMU 211-A (MW581).
 The well couplet will have one well screened within the upper RGA and the other screened within the middle RGA.
-The single well installed south of the eastern lobe (MW581) will be screened in the upper RGA and located close to the existing MW203 (screened within the middle RGA) and MW204 (screened within the lower UCRS) wells.
-A fourth upgradient long-term monitoring well will be located north of SWMU 211-B and screened within the upper RGA; this well is discussed in the remedial design for SWMU 211-B and is not considered in this monitoring plan.
-Upgradient long-term monitoring wells will be used to assess concentrations of
+The single well installed south of the eastern lobe (MW581) will be screened in the upper RGA and located close to the existing wells MW203 (screened within the middle RGA) and MW204 (screened within the lower UCRS).
+Upgradient long-term monitoring wells will be used to assess concentrations of VOCs in groundwater migrating toward SWMU 211-A.